SJTU-CGM/APAV/README.md

-# APAV: An advanced pan-genome analysis and visualization toolkit for genomic pres-ence/absence variations
+# APAV: An advanced pan-genome analysis and visualization toolkit for genomic presence/absence variations
 APAV is an advanced toolkit for comprehensive PAV analysis and visualization.
 It optimized the PAV detection process by incorporating an element-level analysis and adding PAV analysis for arbitrary regions in a genome.
-The resulted PAV profile can be viewed and checked in interactive web reports, providing researchers the ability to verify the read depth, region coverage and absent intervals of each PAV conveniently.
+The resulting PAV profile can be viewed and checked in interactive web reports, providing researchers the ability to verify the read depth, region coverage and absent intervals of each PAV conveniently.
 Additionally, APAV offers various subsequent analysis and visualization functions based on the PAV table, including basic statistics, sample clustering, genome size estimation, and phenotype association analysis.

 ## Requirements
 ### PAV calling
 * <b>Perl</b>
-* <b>Samtools</b><br>Samtools is used to compute the read depth of positions in target regions.
-Please install it first and make sure it is under your `PATH`.
+* <b>Samtools v1.13 or later</b><br>Samtools is used to compute the read depth of positions in target regions.
+Please install it first and make sure it is in your `PATH`.

 ### Subsequent analysis and visualization based on the PAV profile
-* <b>R</b> <br>R is utilized for visualization and statistical tests in the APAV toolbox.
+* <b>R 4.0 or later</b> <br>R is utilized for visualization and statistical tests in the APAV toolbox.
 Please install R first and make sure `R` and `Rscript` are under your `PATH`.
 * <b>APAVplot</b> <br>`APAVplot` is an R package specifically designed for visualization of PAV analysis.
 Follow the installation step, or you can install it by yourself.
-For the code and more details please see [here](https://github.com/SJTU-CGM/APAVplot).
+For the code and more details, please see [here](https://github.com/SJTU-CGM/APAVplot).

 ## Installation procedures

-1. You can download the APAV toolbox from github:
+1. You can download the APAV toolbox from Github:
 ```
 $ git clone https://github.com/SJTU-CGM/APAV.git
 ```
- Alternatively, you also could obtain the toolbox on the [APAV](https://cgm.sjtu.edu.cn/APAV/install.html) website and uncompress the APAV toolbox package:
+ Alternatively, you could also obtain the toolbox on the [APAV](https://cgm.sjtu.edu.cn/APAV/install.html) website and uncompress the APAV toolbox package:
 ```
 $ tar zxvf APAV-v**.tar.gz
 ```